ioos/Cloud-Sandbox/CLOUD_SANDBOX_MODEL_INTEGRATION_TEMPLATE.md

 ~~~
 Edit `tasks.py`
 - Edit the `template_run` function
-  - Inside that function, add an `elif` statement within the code block to include the extra arguments for your model from your job file `your_model_name.basic` created in Step #3 to include in the launcher script that you will modify in Step #9.
+  - Inside that function, add an `elif` statement within the code block to include the extra arguments for your model from your job file `your_model_name.exp` created in Step #3 to include in the launcher script that you will modify in Step #9.
   - Add the new variable(s) you created in your job file to the `result` command.
-    - e.g., if you added the variable `"IN_FILE" : "path/to/inputfile"` in your `your_model_name.basic` job file,
+    - e.g., if you added the variable `"IN_FILE" : "path/to/inputfile"` in your `your_model_name.exp` job file,
       - define the variable `IN_FILE = job.IN_FILE` and add `str(IN_FILE)` in the `subprocess.run` command within the square brackets.
     - Make sure you put the new variables at the end of the other strings in the square brackets.
-  - Copy and modify the code logic like in the `schism`, `dflowfm`, or `ucla-roms` code blocks.
+  - Copy and modify the code logic like in the `schism`, `dflowfm`, or `ucla-roms` code blocks for each model class, then add the jobtype of your specific model class.

 9. **Build the workflow for your model - `basic_launcher.py`**